mrdavemorgan/lepgallery/readme.txt

 * Fixed issue with some browsers not playing mp4
 * Fixed case sensitivity problem with .mp4/MP4
 * Fixed erroneously reporting plugin download needed for directories with no image files.
+= 0.9.5 =
+* You no longer need to call the gallery: "gallery".
+Any name can be used.
+* Fixed issue with extra character in hidden.txt causing mismatch

 == Dependencies ==